 Independence Pass, part of Colorado State Highway 82, passes over the Continental Divide between Leadville and Aspen, Colorado.
-In addition to being a scenic byway, Independence Pass is a favorite recreation location during the summer months, for those visitors willing to travel just east of Aspen.
+In addition to being a scenic byway, Independence Pass, just east of Aspen, is a favorite recreation location during the summer months.

-At 12,095, the summit of the Pass is the highest paved pass in the state, and depending on snow accumulation the Colorado Department of Transportation closes the highway at the Winter Gate, 5 miles east of Aspen.
+At 12,095ft at the summit, Independence Pass is the highest paved pass in the state.
+Depending on snow accumulation, the Colorado Department of Transportation closes the highway at the Winter Gate, 5 miles east of Aspen.
 Visit cotrip.org for up-to-date road closure information.
-Do not rely on your GPS for directions, we can not emphasize this enough!
+Do not rely on your GPS for directions if the pass is closed.

 Grizzly Lake Trail